-- I. Call the Meeting to Order

-- II.
-Opening Speech by the Chair

-- III.
-Report Items

-- (I) 2023 Business Report.

-- (II) To report the Audit Committee's review report on the company's financial statements for the fiscal year 2023.

-- (iii) Report on the distribution of remuneration to employees and directors for 2023.

-- (IV) Report on the distribution of cash dividends for 2023.
+- I. Call the Meeting to Order. - II.
+Opening Speech by the Chair. - III.
+Report Items - (I) 2024 Business Report. - (II) To report the Audit Committee's review report on the company's financial statements for the fiscal year 2024. - (III) Report on the distribution of remuneration to employees and directors for 2024. - (IV) Report on the distribution of cash dividends for 2024. - (V) Report on the Amendment to the Company's "Corporate Governance Practice Principles".

-- IV.
-Proposal Item

-- (I) 2023 Business Report and Financial Statements.

-- (II) 2023 Earnings Distribution Proposal.

-- V. Discuss proposals : Discussion on the proposal to amend the "Rules of Procedure for Shareholder Meetings."

-- VI.
-Extraordinary Motions

-- VII.
-Adjournment